rickmff/rickmff/README.md

 ## 👨‍💻 About Me

 Hey there!
-I'm Rick, a passionate web developer and UI/UX designer with a knack for creating seamless, user-centric digital experiences.
+I'm Henrique Faria aka Rick, a passionate web developer and UI/UX designer with a knack for creating seamless, user-centric digital experiences.
 I thrive on turning complex problems into elegant, intuitive solutions.

 - 🔭 Currently working on:
   - [The Poker Planning](https://thepokerplanning.com) (Work tool)